Native American Languages * Native American Tribes * What's new on our site today!

 5. How concerned are you with being able to pronounce the word easily?

-(Some American Indian words have very different sounds from English and it will limit your options if the word
+(Some American Indian words have very different sounds than English and it will limit your options if the word

-Doesn't matter, it will only be written not spoken
+Doesn't matter, this word will only be written not spoken

 Somewhat important, please give me a word I can learn to pronounce without much trouble